AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 a solarized look-and-feel.
 Google uses around 80 parameters for its design, and will only pick some colors from GTK, while using custom colors for other parameters.
-In order to truly customize the Chrome theme, it's require to build an extension-like theme, which can then be uploaded to the Chrome store and used from there.
+To truly customize the Chrome theme, an extension-like theme needs to be built.
+It can then be uploaded to the Chrome store and used by anyone from there.
 I used this [Solarized Dark
 theme](https://chrome.google.com/webstore/detail/solarized-dark/kedemblecjmofcmppbecaagebmokigml), and since I couldn't find a Solarized Light version, I [built it myself](https://github.com/Fandekasp/google-chrome-solarized-light)